Hoppitbilbo/DebateAI/README.md

 Thank you for your interest in AI-Debate.Tech!
 We hope you enjoy using our educational apps.

+**SPECIAL THANKS**

-**SPECIAL THANKS TO GOOGLE** for providing the powerful Gemini API that makes these educational applications possible.
+- **Google** for providing the powerful Gemini API that makes these educational applications possible.
+- **Wikipedia** for their comprehensive API that enables access to a vast repository of knowledge, allowing users to chat about any topic available on Wikipedia.

+All our applications implement the Wikipedia API to provide accurate and up-to-date information, making learning interactive and engaging.
+You can chat with AI about virtually any topic covered in Wikipedia's extensive database.